Want More Precious Metals News? Subscribe to Our Podcast!

 Mike Gleason: It is my privilege now to welcome in Dan Norcini.
 Dan is a professional off-the-floor commodities trader bringing in more than 20 years of experience in the market.
 Dan's editorial contributions and supporting technical analysis charts cover a broad range of tradable entities, including the precious metals and foreign exchange markets as well as the broader commodity world.

 He is a frequent contributor to both Reuters and Dow Jones as a market analyst, and can be found as a source in the Wall Street Journal's commodities section from time to time, as well as CBS's MarketWatch.
-And you can follow his fabulously detailed work at TraderDan.com.
+And you can follow his fabulously detailed work at TraderDan.net.

 Dan, welcome back.
 It's been quite a while, but it's great to have you on with us again.
 How are you?